maitreverge/minishell_101/ressources/maitreverge/README.md

 }
 ```

 *In this example, the program tries to open a non-existent file.
-When the fopen call fails, it prints the error message associated with the current errno value using strerror.*
+When the `fopen` call fails, it prints the error message associated with the current `errno` value using `strerror`.*

 [Back to Summary](#summary)